ljeandin/groupomania-social-network/README.md

-This is the source code for a fictive company's social network.
+This is the source code for a fictive company's internal social network.
 This is a full-stack project created using :

 -   Frontend : VueJs